ShunchiZhou/LeetCode/Backtracking-N-Queen-Problem.md

 The size of a chess board.
 Generally, it is 8. as (8 x 8 is the size of a normal chess board.)

 Output:
-All the possible boardrixes that represent in which row and column the N Queens can be placed.
+All the possible matrixes that represent in which row and column the N Queens can be placed.
 If the solution does not exist, it will return false.

 	1 0 0 0 0 0 0 0